-What do students like most about USA for Middle School: Hawaii & California?
+What do students like most about the USA for Middle School: Hawaii & California trip?

 Students love the wide variety of famous cities, relaxing beaches, meaningful service, and exciting activities on this trip.
 USA for Middle School: Hawaii & California has it all and more.
 Participants will have the opportunity to work with sea turtles and local youth, along with endorphin-fueled activities all designed for younger teens in mind.

-What is unique about USA for Middle School: Hawaii & California?
+What is unique about the USA for Middle School: Hawaii & California trip?

 USA for Middle School: Hawaii & California provides eye-opening conservation service and time outdoors in some of the greatest places in California.
 Our work with our service partner allows us to get up close to the amazing green sea turtle, working first-hand with turtle patients, assisting the team with bandaging wounds, fin massages, and anything else they may need.